MENU

 Timing your trip

-Make sure you head out early on a clear day so that your view isn’t restricted by the clouds or smog that develops over Rio.
-Even if you aren’t the religious type, Corcovado is one place you cannot afford to miss.
-Go there once and you will find yourself coming back time and again.
+Ensure you head out early on a clear day to avoid clouds or smog limiting your view over Rio.
+Even if you aren’t the religious type, Corcovado is a place you cannot miss.
+Visit once, and you’ll find yourself returning time and again, especially during Carnival 2027.